-For the isotropic Kondo lattice model at $A=0$, the $|n_{\rm sk}|=2$ SkX with the spin pattern II is stabilized for $0\leq H \lesssim 0.00325$, while the $|n_{\rm sk}|=1$ SkX with the spin pattern IV or II is stabilized for $0.00325 \lesssim H$.
-The transition between SkXs with $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ and the value of its critical field are almost consistent with the result obtained by the unbiased KPM-LD simulations~\cite{Ozawa_PhysRevLett.118.147205}.
-It is noted that the $|n_{\rm sk}|=1$ SkX for $0.0065 \lesssim H$ is metastable, where the anisotropic triple-$Q$ state which are not taken into account in the variational states in Eq.~(\ref{eq:spin}) is stabilized.
-The variational results show that the skyrmion cores in the isotropic Kondo lattice model are locked at the interstitial sites, as shown in Figs.~\ref{fig:PD}(b), \ref{fig:PD}(d), and \ref{fig:PD}(f), which indicates sixfold rotational and inversion symmetries of the triangular lattice is broken in both the $|n_\mathrm{sk}|=1$ and $|n_\mathrm{sk}|=2$ SkXs.
+For the isotropic double exchange model at $A=0$, the $|n_{\rm sk}|=2$ SkX with the spin pattern II is stabilized for $0\leq H \lesssim 0.00325$, while the $|n_{\rm sk}|=1$ SkX with the spin pattern IV or II is stabilized for $0.00325 \lesssim H$.
+The critical field of the transition between SkXs with $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ is almost consistent with that obtained by the unbiased KPM-LD simulations~\cite{Ozawa_PhysRevLett.118.147205}.
+It is noted that the $|n_{\rm sk}|=1$ SkX for $0.0065 \lesssim H$ is metastable, since the anisotropic triple-$Q$ state which is not taken into account in the variational states in Eq.~(\ref{eq:spin}) is stabilized.
+The variational results show that the skyrmion cores in the isotropic double exchange model are locked at the interstitial sites, as shown in Figs.~\ref{fig:PD}(b), \ref{fig:PD}(d), and \ref{fig:PD}(f), which indicates sixfold rotational and inversion symmetries of the triangular lattice is broken in both the $|n_\mathrm{sk}|=1$ and $|n_\mathrm{sk}|=2$ SkXs.